kennethkalmer/ruote-amqp/README.md

 ## features/problems

 * Flexible participant for sending workitems
-* Flexible receiver for receiving replies
+* Flexible receiver for receiving replies and/or process launch requests
-* Flexible launch item listener for launching processes over AMQP
-* Fully evented (thanks to the amqp gem)

 ## synopsis

-Please review the rdoc in RuoteAMQP::Participant and Ruote::AMQP::Listener
+Please review the rdoc in RuoteAMQP::Participant and Ruote::AMQP::Receiver and the specs.

 ## requirements